Jardin botanique exotique de Menton

 The garden can be traced back to 1875 when the De Monléon family constructed the property.
 In 1905 Lord Percy Radcliffe, former governor of Malta, with his spouse Rahmeh acquired the property, adding adjacent farmland to form a garden.
 In 1957 Miss May Sherwood Campbell acquired the property and a second garden, now accessed by a bridge, and created a pond with water hyacinths, water lilies, and papyrus.
 In 1966 she donated her property to the nation, which transferred it to the Ministry of National Education.
-It then became a research center for Mediterranean flora managed by the National Museum of Natural History.
+It then became a research centre for Mediterranean flora managed by the National Museum of Natural History.
 The garden opened to the public in 1967.